Nonsense mutation: Simple example

-The example above begins with a 5' DNA sequence with eight nucleotides seen and its complementary strand shown below.
+The example above begins with a 5' DNA sequence with 24 nucleotides (8 triplet codons) seen and its complementary strand shown below.
 The next row highlights the 5' mRNA strand, which is generated through transcription.
 Lastly, the final row showcases which the amino acids that are translated from each respective codon, with the eighth and final codon representing the stop codon.
-The codons corresponding to the fourth amino acid, Arginine, are highlighted because they will undergo a nonsense mutation in the following figure of this example.
+The codons corresponding to the fourth amino acid, Arginine (Arg), are highlighted because they will undergo a nonsense mutation in the following figure of this example.